bruceravel/demeter/documentation/Athena/analysis/diff.rst

 --------------------------

 **Magnetic dichroism**
-    This part of ATHENA is directly applicable to dichroism studies.
+    This part of :demeter:`athena` is directly applicable to dichroism studies.
 The difference spectra is made in normalized μ(E) and the integration can be used to measure magnetic moments in magnetic materials.
 **Experimental corrections**